Morphine Addiction: Symptom, Causes, Effect and Treatment

 The causes of morphine addiction are prolonged medical use, recreational use, genetic predisposition, and environmental factors.

-• Recreational Use: The use of morphine for its euphoric effects, rather than for medical purposes.
-Recreational use often involves higher doses than medically recommended, which can quickly lead to addiction.
-The pursuit of the drug’s pleasurable effects can override the awareness of potential dangers.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), approximately 5.4 million people in the U.S. misuse prescription opioids, including morphine, for recreational purposes each year.
+- Recreational Use: The use of morphine for its euphoric effects, rather than for medical purposes.
+Recreational use often involves higher doses than medically recommended, which quickly leads to addiction.
+The pursuit of the drug’s pleasurable effects overrides the awareness of potential dangers.
+According to Dydyk AM’s 2024 study, ‘Opioid Use Disorder,’ published in StarPearls, there are 2.1 million people in the U.S. who misuse prescription opioids, including morphine, for recreational purposes each year.

 What Are The Effects of Morphine Addiction?